Conducting Market Research*

 - Shifting male-female purchasing roles

 Because more women are working in addition to having a family, men are playing a larger role in child care and household duties than ever before.
-Although 80 percent of the grocery shopping is still done by women, marketers are beginning to see a shift in who makes the purchasing decisions.
-Because women are earning more money and achieving more professional independence, they are spending more money on travel, dining out, entertainment and luxury products.
+Although two-thirds of the grocery shopping is still done by women, marketers are beginning to see a shift in who makes the purchasing decisions.
+Because women are earning more money and achieving more professional independence, they are spending more money on travel, dining out, entertainment, luxury, and convenience products.

 These are only a few of the major trends you can observe, research or read about that could affect the products you wish to take to the market place.